alanvoss/guess_who/README.md

 In other words, some characters have brown eyes, while others have blue, but since brown eyes are the majority, and are least specific, only `blue eyes` are listed.
-If you wanted to get brown eyes, you would ask for `blue eyes`, and if you received an answer of `{:has_attribute, false}`, you'll know the eyes are brown.
+If you wanted to get brown eyes, you would ask for `blue eyes`, and if you received an answer of `{:has_attribute?, false}`, you'll know the eyes are brown.
 This is to help you narrow down your characters more quickly.

 Under each attribute is a list of names that have that attribute.